pavelozerov/articles/concept-of-analysis.md

 # Feature essentials

 ## Feature Mapping
 The biggest advantage of BDD is that it let people to use the same language to understand requirements in the same way.
 In order to achieve this, there is such a technique called [Feature Mapping](https://johnfergusonsmart.com/feature-mapping-a-simpler-path-from-stories-to-executable-acceptance-criteria/).
-According to its author, [John Ferguson Smart](https://johnfergusonsmart.com/author/), in a nutshell, the process goes something like this:
+According to its author, [John Ferguson Smart](https://johnfergusonsmart.com/author/), in a nutshell the process goes something like this:

 * Define a feature or story, or pick one from the backlog
 * Understand what actors are involved in the story